GamingadlerHD/ballsdex-packs/README.md

 ### Optional packages for the ballsdex discord bot

+## This Repository will be arcived soon and Deleted starting 2024, since its an outdated version.

 ## License
 Licensed under the Apache License, Version 2.0 (the "License");
 You may obtain a copy of the License at: